canonical/chisel/README.md

 #### Can multiple slices _output_ the same path?

-Yes, as long as either the path is part of the same package, or the path is not extracted from a package at all (not copied) and the explicit definitions match exactly.
+Yes, as long as either both slices are part of the same package, or the path is not extracted from a package at all (not copied) and the explicit inline definitions match exactly.

 #### Is file ownership preserved?